cv4dt/cv4dt.github.io/content/authors/markusgross/_index.md

 My research interests include computer vision and machine learning, with their applications in mobile robotics, specifically autonomous flying and driving.
 I am also passionate about planetary robotics and spaceflight in general!

 With the CV4DT I work on pushing forward the boundaries of UAV benchmarks for solving aerial visual understanding!
+More on [my website](https://markus-42.github.io/)!